OperationalDev/amongusmumble/README.md

 2. Four mumble channels, AmongUs, Alive, Dead and Lobby.
 They need to be structured as follows:
 ![](images/MumbleChannels.jpg?raw=true)
 3. A mumble registered user account for the bot.
 This account needs to have permission to mute/unmute users and move users between the Lobby/Dead/Alive channels.
 4. The certificate for the mumble user your bot will use.
 You will need to convert this certificate to be in PEM format.
-See [Certificate Help](#Certificate Help)
+See [Certificate-Help](#Certificate Help)

 ## Install

 1. Create folder for you bot.
 2. Copy your cert and key for bot to your bot folder.
-See below for help on generating certicate help.
+See [below](#Certificate Help) for help on generating certicate help.
 3. Download latest bot executable from [here](https://github.com/OperationalDev/amongusmumble/releases) and place it in the bot folder
 4. Download v2.0.7 AmongUs capture executable from [here](https://github.com/denverquane/amonguscapture/releases) and place it in the bot folder.
 5. Copy config.example to config and edit it.
-See [Config Example](#Config Example)
+See [Config Example](#Config-Example)
 5. Run amoungusmumble.
 6. Start Among Us.
 7. Start Capture.
 Type in code 123456 and click connect.